kolod/modalarm/README.md

 Server module for the [Rapid SCADA](https://rapidscada.org/).
 Allows you to output the alarm sound.

+The alarm sound plays only on the server.

 Tested on Windows 7/10.
 Linux not supported.